dangoslen/dangoslen-me-site/content/blog/whats-the-point-of-pull-requests-anyway.md

 ---

 To summarize, a pull request is just a request to integrate changes from one branch to another.
+While so simple, pull requests are powerful.

-But pull requests are powerful.
-They have become the epicenter of modern development.
+**They have become the epicenter of modern development.**

 Pull requests facilitate continuous integration tasks, code reviews, and checklists to keep quality high.
 They have transformed a repository from being something that stores only source code to something that stores knowledge about that source.